 Using Flow-e allows me to treat every email as a task but also gives me the possibility to create standalone tasks, should I want to.
 Later on, if the standalone tasks need to be delegated or if I need to engage someone else, I can just spawn a conversation from within the task.

-All this happens directly in your inbox, which means that the data is stored in Gmail or Outlook, not Flow-e.
+All this happens directly in your inbox, which means that the data is stored in Outlook, not Flow-e.
 Seriously, can there be anything more convenient than this?

 A nice little add-on to Flow-e’s brilliance is the Timeline view at the bottom.
 It visualizes your meetings and reminders for the day.
 I simply can’t live without it, because switching between email and calendar is killing me.
 Not to mention that I used to forget a lot of my meetings when they were buried somewhere.

 The first column is called HIGH IMPACT.
 It’s for tasks that I must complete.
 It’s often the equivalent of high priority, but that’s not always the case.
 A typical list of high impact work items would be strategic initiatives, regulatory work, etc.